Taking on an employee

 Employing someone on an hourly basis

-Your employee may well be employed by you on an hourly basis, in which case the amount they need to be paid at the end of a week say, or a month (whatever their pay period is) should be worked out according to the number of hours they work.
+Your employee may well be employed by you on an hourly basis, in which case the amount they need to be paid at the end of a week say, or a month (whatever their pay period is) should be calculated according to the number of hours they work.

-You should make sure you correctly identify the working hours of your employee in each pay period – particularly important if your employee works outside of the normal pattern – e.g. if they start early or finish late one day.
+‘Working’ includes training, clocking in and out time, being on call and working overtime or through breaks.
+You should make sure you correctly identify the working hours of your employee in each pay period.
+This is particularly important if your employee works outside of the normal pattern – e.g. if they start early or finish late one day.

-You should note that you do not need to pay employees minimum wage for their lunch breaks or for their travel time to and from work (although you should ensure they are paid it once any travel time they do as part of their job is factored in – see below for more on this).
+You should note that you do not need to pay employees minimum wage for their lunch breaks (provided they are resting) or for their travel time to and from work - although you should ensure they are paid it once any travel time they do as part of their job is factored in – see below for more on this.
 See our employment law section for more information on rest breaks and working time rules.

 On GOV.UK there is also a calculator that you can use to check if you are paying the minimum wage.

-It can be quite difficult to understand and apply the NMW and NLW rules to some situations that you might come across with your employee.
+It can be quite difficult to understand and apply the NMW/NLW rules in these areas to some situations that you might come across with your employee.
 Here we give you some tips on dealing with different scenarios that can sometimes cause difficulty.

 Costs incurred by employees